Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

     OFF OFF OFF OFF ON  |  7

-Setting the Timeout Parameters
+Setting the woke Timeout Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The jumpers J3 are used to set the timeout parameters.
+The jumpers J3 are used to set the woke timeout parameters.
 These two jumpers are normally left open.

 Thomas-Conrad